-We all know that pictures add more to the attractiveness of a webpage, and every website has an image posted somewhere on their pages.
+We all know that pictures add more to the attractiveness of a webpage, and every website has an image posted somewhere on its pages.
 If you are not working on its promotion, then you are not covering a vital part of search engine optimization, in short, it is a doorway to receive extra traffic for your website, which should be unlocked.
 People follow advanced SEO techniques and include images to make the page look more appealing, and give the visitors an idea of what the content on the page is about.
-If you desire to decrease the bounce rate along with the loading time, then make sure you are adding images that are low in size and doesn’t cover a vast amount of your page.
+If you desire to decrease the bounce rate along with the loading time, then make sure you are adding images that are low in size and don’t cover a vast amount of your page.

-Images that have a shorter size not only increases the performance of a page but also enhances the experience of users.
+Images that have a shorter size not only increase the performance of a page but also enhances the experience of users.
 This extra ranking factor is compulsory for websites that are running blogs because the details provided in an image, elaborates its contents, and its purpose to search engine bots.
-There are a few things that you need to know before you start working on image optimization slice.
+There are a few things that you need to know before you start working on the image optimization slice.

 Images with a little text and vector formation enable people to gain an idea of what the material included in the topic is about.
 Yes, exactly, you need vector images or screenshots sometimes to deliver the purpose behind your content because the use of regular photos that include people and landscapes has been diminished because those pictures occupied a lot of space.
 More than fifty percent of bloggers are utilizing this technique and are conveying their thoughts on complicated topics with the support of screenshots.
 Using this technique, you can also get into the psyche of your potential customer.
 Although, in the end, the reason behind all this is the same, which is to let people understand the subject thoroughly.